csc530/vuebulma/docs/components/BulmaInput.md

 Type: `boolean` | `undefined`

-Wheter the input is rounded.
+Whether the input is rounded.

 ### isLoading

 Type: `boolean` | `undefined`

-Wheter the input is in a loading state and should show a spinner.
+Whether the input is in a loading state and should show a spinner.

 ### isStatic

 Type: `boolean` | `undefined`

-When `true`, the input styled statically; like a label, uneditable
+When `true`, the input styled statically; like a label, un-editable

 ### modelValue